cuthanhcam/C4F-ISports-Backend/docs/api-endpoints.md

   ```

 ### 4.11.
 Reschedule Booking

 - **Method**: POST
 - **Path**: `/api/bookings/{id}/reschedule`
 - **Role**: [User]
-- **Description**: Requests to reschedule a booking to a new date and time.
+- **Description**: Submits a request to reschedule a booking to a new date and time.
 - **Request Body**:
   ```json
   {